keemarice/PowerOutages/README.md

 #### 4. **Handling Missing Values**
 - Missing values in critical columns like **YEAR** and **OUTAGE.DURATION** were dropped to ensure regression models were able to be run.
-- For other columns, missing values were imputed using the mean of the dataset if a numeric column or maked as "missing" for categorical.
+- For other columns, missing values were imputed using the mean of the dataset if a numeric column or marked as "missing" for categorical.

 #### 5. **Data Type Conversion**
 - Columns were converted to appropriate numeric data types using `pd.to_numeric()`: